DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 2.md

 Calculate the number of days when the LARGE GROUP (new smaller stocks) outperforms the LARGEST GROUP, divide it by the total number of trading days (which should be 2595 days), and convert it to a percentage (closest INTEGER value).
 For example, if you find that 1700 out of 2595 days meet this condition, it means that 1700/2595 = 0.655, or approximately 66% of days, the LARGE stocks were growing faster than the LARGEST ones.
 This suggests that you should consider extending your dataset with more stocks to seek higher growth.

+HINT: you can use pandas.pivot_table() to "flatten" the table (LARGE and LARGEST growth_7d as columns)

 ---
 ### Question 4: Trying Another Technical Indicators strategy